Little Langdale: Little Langdale Tarn

-Little Langdale Tarn was several times larger at the end of the last ice age, the lost area having become filled with sediment and resulted in the flat farmland beside the current lake.
+Little Langdale Tarn was several times larger at the end of the last ice age, the lost area having become filled with sediment and resulting in the flat farmland beside the current lake.
 The catchment area is a sheepfarm of rough grassland and sphagnum bog in the valley bottom and surrounding fellside.
-Sediment cores taken at the lake show a top layer of brown organic sediment followed by a grey coloured minerogenic layer rich in copper from the mining activities at Greenburn.
+Sediment cores taken at the lake show a top layer of brown organic sediment followed by a grey-coloured minerogenic layer rich in copper from the mining activities at Greenburn.
 There is an obvious increase in the sediment accumulation rate with time, the major source being peat pipes and sheep grazing close to Wrynose Beck, a tributary of the Brathay.